Centro de Arte Reina Sofía

 Centro de Arte Reina Sofía information

 The permanent collection is displayed on the 2nd and 4th floors of the main wing of the museum, the Edificio Sabatini.
-Guernica’s location never changes – you’ll find it in room 206 on the 2nd floor.
+Guernica’s location never changes – you’ll find it in Room 206 on the 2nd floor.
 Beyond that, the location of specific paintings can be a little confusing.
-After a period of grouping together works by the same artist, the museum has moved towards a more theme-based approach, which ensures that you may find works by Picasso or Miró, for example, spread across the two floors.
-A dynamic program of temporary exhibitions also ensures that the location of numerous paintings changes on a semi-regular basis.
-The only solution if you’re looking for something specific is to pick up the latest copy of the Planos de Museo (Museum Floorplans) from the information desk just inside the main entrance; it lists the rooms in which each artist appears.
+The museum follows a theme-based approach, which ensures that you'll find works by Picasso or Miró, for example, spread across the two floors.
+The only solution if you’re looking for something specific is to pick up the latest copy of the Planos de Museo (Museum Floorplans) from the information desk just outside the main entrance; it lists the rooms in which each artist appears (although not individual paintings).

-The Reina Sofía is also home to 20 or so canvases by Salvador Dalí, of which the most famous is perhaps the surrealist extravaganza that is El Gran Masturbador (1929).
-Among his other works is a strange bust of a certain Joelle done by Dalí and his friend Man Ray (1890-1976).
+The Reina Sofía is also home to 20 or so canvases by Salvador Dalí, of which the most famous is perhaps the surrealist extravaganza that is El gran masturbador (1929).
+Among his other works is a strange bust of a certain Joelle, which Dalí created with his friend Man Ray (1890–1976).
 Another well-known surrealist painter, Max Ernst (1891–1976), is also worth tracking down.

 If you can tear yourself away from the big names, the Reina Sofía offers a terrific opportunity to learn more about sometimes lesser-known 20th-century Spanish artists.
-Among these are Miquel Barceló (b 1957); madrileño artist José Gutiérrez Solana (1886-1945); the renowned Basque painter Ignazio Zuloaga (1870-1945); Benjamin Palencia (1894-1980), whose paintings capture the turbulence of Spain in the 1930s; Barcelona painter Antoni Tàpies (1923-2012); the pop art of Eduardo Arroyo (b 1937); and abstract painters such as Eusebio Sempere (1923-85) and members of the Equipo 57 group (founded in 1957 by a group of Spanish artists in exile in Paris), such as Pablo Palazuelo (1916-2007).
-Better-known as a poet and playwright, Federico García Lorca (1898-1936) is represented by a number of his sketches.
+Among these are Miquel Barceló (b 1957); madrileño artist José Gutiérrez Solana (1886–1945); the renowned Basque painter Ignazio Zuloaga (1870–1945); Benjamín Palencia (1894–1980), whose paintings capture the turbulence of Spain in the 1930s; Barcelona painter Antoni Tàpies (1923–2012); pop artist Eduardo Arroyo (b 1937); and abstract painters such as Eusebio Sempere (1923–85) and members of the Equipo 57 group (founded in 1957 by a group of Spanish artists in exile in Paris), such as Pablo Palazuelo (1916–2007).
+Better known as a poet and playwright, Federico García Lorca (1898–1936) is represented by a number of his sketches.